lablibertario/GrayPlay/README.md

 - dev for bringing box2d in the picture

 ####kinect
--t he default ofxKinect demo, I generally use it to figure out if the kinect does what it should (and also check the capabilities)
+- the default ofxKinect demo, I generally use it to figure out if the kinect does what it should (and also check the capabilities)

 Usage
 -----